informramiz/Virtual-Webcam/README.md

 ![demo](animated.gif)

-It was tested on Windows 7 and Windows 8 only.

 ## Getting Started

 There is an installer folder containing an .exe file that you can use to install virutal webcam or it contains all the necessary files to generate a new installer if you want.